Find active Blooms in the Bioregional Index below!

 Local Blooms produce community events and are living networks of relationships among people and groups.

 Find your local Bloom for a place to share tools and resources to create healthy communities.

 Don’t see your region listed?
 Get the tools you need to catalyze your own Bloom HERE!

 Click on the logo or picture of each local network to see upcoming events and recent reports.

 Bloom Baltimore produces Mushroom City Art Festival and smaller events throughout the year.

 Mushroom City Art Festival is an informative and interactive exploration of mushrooms, which focuses on foraging, identification, cultivation, and psilocybin research.

 Art and music inspired by this mysterious mycelial life form are featured alongside hands on workshops and educational discussions revealing the many real world applications for mushroom cultivation in contemporary urban life.

 Bloom Bay Area is the birthplace of Bloom Network’s yearly conference, Pollination.
-In 2019 the first Pollination conference will bring regenerative culture leaders together to collaborate, play, and build capacity together toward regenerative relationships.
+Pollination brings different industry and social movement leaders together to collaborate, play, and build capacity together toward regenerative relationships.